gesslar/BeDocs/doc/actions.md

 like Markdown, HTML, or any other format you need.
 Printers are responsible for formatting the documentation content.

-Read the [Printer Guide](printers) to learn how to create custom printers for BeDoc.
+Read the [Printer Guide](actions/printers) to learn how to create printers for BeDoc.

 ## Hooks